isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 Prior to run VMs in KubeVirt, it first must be running in the Kubernetes cluster.
 The company already have an [OKD 4 Kubernetes cluster](https://www.okd.io/) installed which provides out of the box a container registry and some required security features such as _Role Based Access Controls (RBAC)_ and _Security Context Constraints (SCC)_.

 > info "Information"
-> [Here](https://blog.openshift.com/enterprise-kubernetes-with-openshift-part-one/) you can find useful information between the similarities and differences between OKD and Kubernetes.
+> In the [OpenShift blog](https://blog.openshift.com/) there is a post called [Enterprise Kubernetes with OpenShift](https://blog.openshift.com/enterprise-kubernetes-with-openshift-part-one/) where you can find valuable information between the similarities and differences between OKD and Kubernetes.

 On top of the OKD cluster, KubeVirt is required so that we can run our virtual machines.
 The installation process is pretty well detailed in the [KubeVirt's documentation](https://kubevirt.io/pages/cloud.html).
 Below it is shown how KubeVirt components can be seen from the OKD web console.